 Site of the Blackwater gold project in central BC.
 Credit: Artemis Gold

 In the first five years of operation, Blackwater will produce 321,000 oz. of gold annually at an all-in sustaining cost of $576 per ounce.
-Over the 22-year life of the mine, production will average 351,000 oz. of gold with an AISC of $672 per ounce.
+Over its 22-year mine life, production will average to 351,000 oz. of gold with an AISC of $672 per ounce.

 (This article first appeared in the Canadian Mining Journal)